As a writer, it is important to immerse myself in good books. Here are a few I count among my favorites:

 - John Howard Griffin – Black Like Me

-- Makes Me Wanna Holler
+- Makes Me Wanna Holler, Nathan McCall

-- Three Cups of Tea
+- Three Cups of Tea, Greg Mortensen

-- Jon Krakuer – Into Thin Ai
+- Jon Krakuer – Into Thin Air, Into the Wild

-- Jane Eyre
+- Jane Eyre, Charlotte Bronte

 - William P. Young – The Shack — this book has totally changed my ideas of God.
 I love this book.
 I love the ideas of God, Jesus and the Holy Spirit.
 It’s fiction, but I want to believe every word!